kynesyslabs/sdks/documentation/multichain/solana.md

 ### When the IDL is available

-Here's an example IDL of a program running on the Solana Devnet: https://explorer.solana.com/address/MarBmsSgKXdrN1egZf5sqe1TMai9K1rChYNDJgjq7aD/anchor-program
+Here's an example IDL of a program running on the Solana Mainnet: https://explorer.solana.com/address/MarBmsSgKXdrN1egZf5sqe1TMai9K1rChYNDJgjq7aD/anchor-program

 ```ts
 // Getting the IDL